Frozen out: Government regulations stop vital food service for Hawke's Bay elderly

-Elderly residents are upset new Government regulations have forced Hawke's Bay's Age Concerns to cease their frozen meals services.
+Elderly residents are upset new Government regulations have forced Hawke's Bay's Age Concern to cease their frozen meal services.

 The organisations regularly sold frozen meals to elderly across the region, and provided a home delivery service for those who were not able to pick up the meals themselves.